 We used a sweet onion for this recipe, but regular white onion would be fine as well.

 This is garlicky soup so the garlic you choose is important.
-Local garlic is obviously ideal, but wherever it’s from, make sure the skin is unbroken and firm but not dry.
+Local garlic is ideal, but wherever it’s from, make sure the skin is unbroken and firm but not dry.
 The more intense the garlic smells the more intense the flavour will be.
-If you’re having trouble finding good garlic, you can boost the garlic flavour with dried garlic.
+If you’re having trouble finding good fresh garlic, you can boost the garlic flavour with dried garlic.

 We used two links of Beyond Meat Spicy Sausage for our soup.
 Feel free to use your favourite brand of plant-based sausage, or regular sausage if you’re a meat-eater.
 We’ve used Beyond Meat in a number of recipes now: Beyond Meat Shepherd’s Pie, Beyond Meat Meatballs, Beyond Meat Taco Salad, and our Beyond Meat Grazing Platter.
 It cooks very much like meat, although maybe a little faster, so if you’re new to cooking with Beyond Meat, you won’t find it much of a learning curve.

 This soup comes together pretty easily.
 Start by sauteing the onion in oil.
 Add the garlic and cook for a few minutes.
 Next you’ll add in about one cup of the beans and one cup of the veggie broth.
 We like to use a potato masher to mash the beans into the broth.
 This is optional but makes a soup a bit thicker.
 Let that cook for a few minutes, then you add in the remaining beans and broth, along with leafy greens, tomato, and cooked pasta.
 Let this simmer for about 30 minutes.
 Near the end of the cooking time, fry the vegan sausage in a small pan.
 Once cooked, add it to the soup and serve.